Lady Liu (Yuan Shao): Battle of Ye

 After Yuan Shang succeeded to the leadership of the Yuan family, Cao Cao took advantage of the turmoil caused by the internal intrigues to invade the Yuan brothers' domains.
 A series of battles took place between the years 202 and 207.
 Yuan Shang and Yuan Tan were victorious in the Battle of Liyang in 202.
 Later in 204, Cao Cao invaded Ye, the city where Lady Liu's residence was located.
 Cao Cao defeated Yuan Shang at the Battle of Ye and his forces occupied the city.
 Cao Cao's son, Cao Pi, went to Lady Liu's residence and met her and Lady Zhen.
 Lady Zhen was so terrified that she buried her face in Lady Liu's lap.
 Cao Pi said, "What's going on, Madam Liu?
 Ask that lady to lift up her head!"
 Cao Pi was very impressed and entranced by Lady Zhen's beauty when he saw her.
 His father later allowed him to marry her.
 Another account of this incident stated that Lady Liu and Lady Zhen were in Yuan Shang's residence when Cao Pi entered.
 Lady Zhen's hair was dishevelled and she was crying behind her mother-in-law.
 When Cao Pi asked, Lady Liu told him the woman behind her was Yuan Xi's wife.
 Cao Pi was so entranced by Lady Zhen's beauty that he later married her and treated her well.

 Lady Liu and Lady Zhen were spared death.
 Cao Cao gave Lady Liu all of Yuan Shao's personal belongings that he had collected after Guandu and provided her with a pension for the rest of her life.

-Romance of the Three Kingdoms
+In Romance of the Three Kingdoms

-Lady Liu first appears in Chapter 32 of the novel where she sends for Shen Pei and Peng Ji during Yuan Shao's final moments.
+Lady Liu first appears in Chapter 32 of the novel where she sends for Shen Pei and Pang Ji during Yuan Shao's final moments.
 After mourning his death, she has five of his concubines slain and their corpses mutilated beyond recognition.
 Her son followed suit by executing the relatives of these concubines to prevent them from avenging their dead kin.
 Afterwards, she and Lady Zhen find refuge in the palace of the Yuans before being discovered by Cao Pi.
 Attracted by Lady Zhen's beauty, he decides against killing the women and places her under his care.
 In the novel it is not explained what happens to Lady Liu after the incident.